DiscipleTools/DT_DOCS/Disciple_Tools_Theme/disciple-tools-theme-index.rst

 Disciple.Tools
 ==============

-Disciple.Tools is a customized WordPress installer that will have the following components:
+Disciple.Tools is a customized Word Press installer that will have the following components:

 * Contact tracking and follow-up management
 * Baptism and multiplication generations